 Current Dental Terminology (CDT) codes are a standardized system used in the United States to document and report dental procedures and services provided by dentists and oral healthcare professionals.
 Each alphanumeric CDT code begins with the letter ‘D’ (the procedure code) and is followed by 4 numbers (the nomenclature).
 Developed and are maintained by the American Dental Association (ADA).
 CDT codes serve several important purposes in the dental field.

-The CPT code set is maintained by the American Medical Association and used to report medical procedures and services to payers.
+The Current Procedural Terminology (CPT) code set is maintained by the American Medical Association and used to report medical procedures and services to payers.
 CPT codes are often referred to as Level I codes.

 Code Use in Dental Practices – Key Considerations

 - Use CDT codes to bill dental services: CDT codes provide a standardized way of describing dental procedures, which helps ensure consistency and clarity in dental documentation and communication.
 The CDT Code set categorizes codes by type of service: diagnostic, preventive, restorative, endodontics, periodontics, removable prosthodontics, maxillofacial prosthetics, implant services, fixed prosthodontics, oral and maxillofacial surgery, orthodontics, and adjunctive general services.
 Both in-network and out-of-network providers should use CDT codes for billing dental services on claims to third-party payers.

 There are evaluation CDT codes to report a first, subsequent, or other types of patient encounters –